Tour starts on every single SATURDAY between March 24 and October 20.

 Day 9.
 Seville - Ronda - Costa del Sol (190 km ~ 118 miles)

 Breakfast.
-Transfer and a first stop at a beautiful town of Ronda.
-Steeped in dark myths and bullfighting folklore, whilst boasting one of the most extraordinary locations in Spain, it is no wonder that Ronda has become Andalusia's third most visited place.
+Transfer and a first stop at the beautiful town of Ronda.
+Steeped in dark myths and bullfighting folklore, while boasting one of the most extraordinary locations in Spain, it is no wonder that Ronda has become Andalusia's third most visited place.
 With its world-famous New Bridge and bullring, as well as the hidden corners of the gorge on top of which it perches, Ronda will definitely not disappoint.
-In Ronda you will have free time to explore the main highlights of this beautiful town.
+In Ronda, you will have free time to explore the main highlights of this beautiful town.

-Arrival to Torremolinos - beautiful coastal town with excellent beaches, vibrant nightlife and very relaxed atmosphere.
+Arrival to Torremolinos: a beautiful coastal town with excellent beaches, vibrant nightlife, and a very relaxed atmosphere.
 Dinner and accommodation.

 Breakfast.
-Departure towards one of the Spanish ''gates'' to Morocco - either Tarifa or Algeciras (depending on date), from where you will take a ferry to cross the Strait of Gibraltar and enter the Kingdom of Morocco.
-Be prepared to pass the custom control in both Spain and Morocco, which sometimes can be a bit chaotic, especially in Morocco.
+Departure towards one of the Spanish ''gates'' to Morocco, either Tarifa or Algeciras (depending on date), from where you will take a ferry to cross the Strait of Gibraltar and enter the Kingdom of Morocco.
+Be prepared to pass the customs control in both Spain and Morocco, which can sometimes be a bit chaotic, especially in Morocco.
 After disembarking, a bus will take you to the enchanting city of Tangier, where the tour leader will briefly explain the main highlights.

 Day 11.
 Tangier - Volubilis - Meknes - Fez (547 km ~ 340 miles)

-Breakfast in the hotel, then departure through the Middle Atlas, towards Fez.
-First stop is in Volubilis - an ancient city in the Fez-Meknes region, that include everything from a forum and triumphal arch, to houses and a palace.
-The city's remains show its development through the ages, mapping its journey from the capital of an ancient kingdom founded by Amazighs in the 3rd century BCE, to an imperial Roman city, and later, the seat of government of an early Islamic dynasty.
+Breakfast in the hotel, then departure through the Middle Atlas towards Fez.
+The first stop is in Volubilis, an ancient city in the Fez-Meknes region that includes everything from a forum and triumphal arch to houses and a palace.
+The city's remains show its development through the ages, mapping its journey from the capital of an ancient kingdom founded by Amazighs in the 3rd century BCE to an imperial Roman city and later the seat of government of an early Islamic dynasty.

 Day 12.
 Fez

 Breakfast, then a proper city tour around the imperial city of Fez.
 Being one of the most important cities in Morocco, Fez is rich in culture, history, traditions, and gastronomy.
 With one of the first universities and the oldest medieval Medina (Old Town) in the world, this city has a lot to offer.
-Main highlights of the city tour:
+The main highlights of the city tour are:

 Day 13.
 Fez - Casablanca - Marrakesh (547 km ~ 340 miles)

 Breakfast, followed by a transfer to Casablanca.
-This city is considered Morocco's commercial centre, it's more of a modern megapolis, however the city's French colonial legacy, entwined with the traditional Arab culture, ensures there are definitely spectacular highlights to see.
-A short tour around Casablanca, with the main highlights, with Hassan 2 Mosque above all.
+This city is considered Morocco's commercial center; it's more of a modern megapolis; however, the city's French colonial legacy, entwined with traditional Arab culture, ensures there are definitely spectacular highlights to see.
+A short tour around Casablanca, with the main highlights being the Hassan 2 Mosque above all.

 Lunch in the Moroccan restaurant.
-Later, on you free time you may want to:
+Later, in your free time, you may want to:

 Night in Marrakesh.